ghaiszaher/Foggy-CycleGAN/README.md

  <img src="images/banner-cropped-rnd.png">
 </p>

 This project is a the implementation for my Computer Science MSc thesis in the University of Debrecen.
+Dissertation:
-Dissertation: [[PDF] Simulating Weather Conditions on Digital Images](./dissertation/Simulating%20Weather%20Conditions%20on%20Digital%20Images%20-%20Final.pdf) (Debrecen, 2020).
+<a href="./dissertation/Simulating%20Weather%20Conditions%20on%20Digital%20Images%20-%20Final.pdf" target="_blank">[PDF] Simulating Weather Conditions on Digital Images</a> (Debrecen, 2020).

 ## Description
 **Foggy-CycleGAN** is a